torkleyy/ezllama/README.md

 ezllama = "0.1.0"
 ```

-For GPU acceleration, enable the appropriate feature:
+For GPU acceleration, enable the appropriate feature
+(if you are using CUDA, go run some errands when compiling):

 ```toml
 [dependencies]